MrJSwotinsky/AP_Computer_Science_Principles/Unit_3_Functions_Mouse_Events_and_Conditionals/Lessons/2024_11_13_Wednesday_AP_Practice_2.md

 <ins>TYS61XT.8</ins>Model employability skills such as personal mindset, planning for success, and collaboration. <br>

 **SUCCESS CRITERIA:**
-- [ ] I can map our classroom vocabulary to the AP Exam vocabulary
-- [ ] I know the benefits of procedural abstraction
-- [ ] I can describe the output of a variety of different types of procedures, including those that look different than the ones I'm writing on CMU graphics
+- [ ] I can describe the output of a variety of different types of procedures, including those that use return, display, and string manipulation
-- [ ] I can write a general formula for a procedure

 <table>
   <tr>